MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 Now we apply the deletion invariant, multiplying both sides by 20:

 We clearly see that $\fbalance(\Psi_v)$ is less than zero, which is a contradiction, as $\fbalance(\Psi_v)$ is defined to be a sum of positive values. \end{proof}

 We use Algorithm~\ref{alg:remove} to remove a node from $\Psi$.
 The algorithm first performs the actual deletion operation as described in Section~\ref{sec:definitions}.
 Afterwards we rebalance the formula as needed.
 The algorithm goes upwards starting at the parent of the removed node and checks at each ancestor $v$ of $w$ whether the height of $\Psi_v$ did decrease.
 If the height did decrease, we are fine, as then the color of $v$ has to be green, even if it was yellow before.
 Otherwise $v$ might actually be yellow (the height did not decrease but we removed a leaf).
-Therefore, we try to reduce the height of $\Psi_v$ by calling $\tryReduceHeight(\Psi,v)$.
-This function will decrease the height of $\Psi_v$ if $v$ is yellow and thus make sure that $v$ is green afterwards.
-However, we abort the rebalancing process if the balance did decrease by at least 20 times the height of $\Psi$.
+Therefore, we try to reduce the height of $\Psi_v$ by calling $\tryReduceHeight(\Psi_v,v)$.\footnote{We explicitly limit the call to $\Psi_v$ to prevent $\tryReduceHeight$ of inspecting nodes above $v$ in Line~\ref{alg:trh:testfinal} of Algorithm~\ref{alg:trh}, as these nodes are explicitly tested in Algorithm~\ref{alg:remove}.} This function will decrease the height of $\Psi_v$ if $v$ is yellow (Lemma~\ref{lem:trh-reduceheight}) and thus make sure that $v$ is green afterwards.
+However, we abort the rebalancing process if the overall balance did improve by at least 21 times the height of $\Psi$.
 This abort is to ensure a logarithmic runtime, even if we have many calls to $\tryReduceHeight$ that individually have a logarithmic worst-case runtime.
+The if-condition can be checked by maintaining a global counter for the change of $\fbalance(\Psi)$.
+The counter can be updated whenever a local node balance value is updated.
+Nodes that change their balance during a rotation can be easily located via updating the rotation subroutines to account for these changes.
+Height preserving rotations only affect the balances of $v'$ and $w'$ (see Table~\ref{tab:rotations}).
+Height reducing rotations additionally affect the balances on $\lp^{-1}(v')$ and of the parent of the topmost node of this path.
+The number of balance changes is linear in the overall improvement of $\fbalance(\Psi)$: Every height preserving rotation strictly improves balance and only worsens the balance of at most one node and we already have established that the number of height preserving rotations is linear in the overall improvement of $\fbalance(\Psi)$ in the proof of Lemma~\ref{lem:trh-runtime}.

-The following is then immediate from Lemma~\ref{lem:trh-runtime} that states that the runtime of $\tryReduceHeight$ is linear in the improvement of balancedness: \begin{cor} The runtime of Algorithm~\ref{alg:remove} is $O(\height(\Psi))$. \end{cor}
+The following is then immediate from Lemma~\ref{lem:trh-runtime} that states that the runtime of $\tryReduceHeight$ is linear in the improvement of balancedness: \begin{cor} The runtime of Algorithm~\ref{alg:remove} is $\mathcal{O}(\height(\Psi))$. \end{cor}

-We first observe that Algorithm~\ref{alg:trh}, i.e., the \tryReduceHeight function, maintains the deletion invariant.
-In fact this is an easy corollary from Lemma~\ref{lem:trh-yellownodes}.